-Because she is alone-or at least feels alone, without value, and abandoned-she has no confidence that people truly want to help.
+Mistrust-Difficulty believing and trusting what people say and do.
+Because she is alone, or at least feels alone, without value, and abandoned, she has no confidence that people are truly there to help.
 She often believes that they are trying to use her for their own benefit.
-She will continue in a relationship to get out of it what she can, but she is always ready to leave as soon as there is reason to suspect any kind of rejection.
+She will continue in the relationship to get out of it what she can, but she is always ready to leave as soon as there is reason to suspect any kind of rejection.
 She is careful about whom she will allow into her heart.
 She freezes out anyone who tries to move beyond her comfort zones.